DataDog/integrations-core/nginx/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                                              |
 | `<INSTANCE_CONFIG>`  | `{"nginx_status_url": "http://%%host%%:81/nginx_status/"}` |

-**Note**: This `<INSTANCE_CONFIG>` configuration works only with NGINX Open Source, if you are using NGINX Plus, inline the corresponding instance configuration.
+**Note**: This `<INSTANCE_CONFIG>` configuration works only with NGINX Open Source.
+If you are using NGINX Plus, inline the corresponding instance configuration.

 ##### Log collection